NotTheDBA/responsive-portfolio-2/README.md

 ### Assignment Two Instructions - (No Bootstrap)

-1. Copy the contents of `Basic-Portfolio` (your first homework solution) and paste the mentioned files into `Responsive-Portfolio`.
+1. Copy the contents of `Basic-Portfolio` (https://notthedba.github.io/Basic-Portfolio/index.html) and paste the mentioned files into `Responsive-Portfolio`.

 2. Note: Be sure not to include any dot files (e.g. .git, .gitignore) from the `Basic-Portfolio` repo.